The disappearing divide between Urban and Rural

 Crypto is staying, and growing

-The evolution of digital ledger technologies combined with stablecoins and increasing interest in central bank digital currencies will begin to open up tremendous opportunities in the cross-border payments space.
-We have already seen glimpses of this already, and 2022 seems to be the year it goes mainstream – with countries and governments opening up to crypto currencies.
+Crypto is volatile, yes.
+We have seen billionaires made, and bankruptcies declared in the past decade due to it.
+But, the interest in stablecoins along withcentral bank digital currencies will begin to open up tremendous opportunities in the cross-border payments space.
+This decade seems to be the time it goes mainstream – with countries and governments opening up to crypto currencies.

 Fintech as a service

-In the era of SaaS, financial applications have also begun to be shared as a service/digital product.
+Cloud and SaaS solutions are probably the hottest trend in digital transformation space.
+It provides great benefits that are hard to overlook for any industry.
+Fintech is no different.
+Financial applications have also begun to be shared as a service/digital product.
 While one might not want to invest in a heavy infrastructure for their investing and financial management requirements, they can always use existing Fintech as a service.